Paveechin/LinkedIn-organic-content-strategy-for-B2B-SaaS/research/sources.md

 2026-06-09

 **Brief annotations:**
 Rob Walling is a B2B SaaS founder, investor, and ecosystem builder focused on bootstrapped software companies.
-He is na expert of B2B SaaS building and he claimed the following results > "✅️ A founder I invested in, Eran Galperin, sold a majority stake in his company GymDesk for $32.5 million.
+He is na expert of B2B SaaS building and he claimed the following results > "✅️ The Founder I invested in, Eran Galperin, sold a majority stake in his company GymDesk for $32.5 million.
-✅️ The “Millionaire Rate” of my startup accelerator is 43% (of all our companies no longer in operation, 43% of the founders are millionaires)
+✅️ The “Millionaire Rate” of my startup accelerator is 43% (of all our companies no longer in operation, 43% of the Founders are millionaires)
 ✅️ I’ve invested and advised 212 SaaS startups, dozens of which are now doing 7 or 8 figures in annual revenue ✅️ My podcast, Startups For the Rest of Us, has more than 15M downloads, and hundreds of listeners have grown to 7 or 8 figures."